ErpNetDocs/tech/advanced/data-objects/track-changes.md

 It can severely affect storage requirements and should be used only for small tables and as a last-resort measure.

 ## Configuring track changes

-The track-changes functionality is activated through the **Entities navigator** (Systems.Core.EntitySettings table).
+The track-changes functionality is activated through the **Entities navigator** (`Systems.Core.EntitySettings` table).

 **Steps:**

 1. Create a record in *Entity Types*, specifying the desired entity.
 2. In the *Track Changes Level* field, fill in the desired tracking level.
 3. Save and close.
 4. Tracking will soon start.

-For document entities, mass activation of the *Track Changes* system using the **DocumentVersioningSystem** registry key is possible.
-To learn more, see the description key number 42 in **[Config options reference](https://docs.erp.net/tech/reference/config-options-reference.html)**.
+Starting with **v26.2**, all entities have at least **Track Changes Level 1** enabled by default.
+This guarantees that the system maintains an object record for each entity object.

+For document entities, the old **DocumentVersioningSystem** configuration key no longer affects behavior.
+Document tracking always uses **Track Changes**.

 > [!NOTE]
->
-> If you try to configure a level lower than the default tracking levels, the option will be ignored.
+> If you try to configure a level lower than the default tracking level for an entity, the lower value will be ignored.

 ### Enable or disable attribute changes tracking for document entities